GabrielMelhem/Scalable-WordPress-AWS/docs/EC2-Setup.md

 # Setting Up an EC2 Instance for WordPress Hosting

+This guide outlines the steps to launch an EC2 instance for hosting your WordPress application.

+---

 ## Step 1: Choose an Amazon Machine Image (AMI)
 - Log in to the AWS Management Console as VPCAdminUser.
 - Under Name and Tags, enter a name like WordPress WebServer